 14 Dec How business can avoid soaring energy prices – Westpac IQ

 Today’s Westpac IQ features an article on “How business can avoid soaring energy prices”.
-Verdia CEO, Paul Peters, shares insights on how companies can generate their own electricity to hedge against price increases for years to come.
+Verdia CEO, Paul Peters, shares insights on how companies can generate their own electricity with commercial solar PV to hedge against price increases for years to come.

-Energy price hikes and energy security issues now make the self-generation of power an appealing option for organisations large and small, a trend that’s bringing renewable energy to the forefront along with a new mix of smart financing solutions.
+Energy price hikes and energy security issues now make the self-generation of power an appealing option for organisations large and small.
+This trend is bringing renewable energy to the forefront along with a new mix of smart financing solutions.
 Only a year ago Australia’s major corporations were comfortable with paying around AUD$70 or AUD$80 per megawatt hour (MWh) for their power, but then the market quickly changed.

-Today, the biggest customers are paying AUD$120 per MWh (Graph 1) for power from the grid, while some are paying as much as AUD$350, reports Paul Peters, Chief Executive of energy efficiency company Verdia.
+Today, the biggest customers are paying AUD$120 per MWh for power from the grid.
+Some are paying as much as AUD$350, reports Paul Peters, Chief Executive of energy efficiency company Verdia.
 (Westpac has partnered with Verdia on its Energy Efficiency Financing program, supported by an up to $200 million financing arrangement entered into with the Clean Energy Finance Corporation).
-And, as grid power prices have soared, the price of solar for a major corporate has fallen to as low as AUD$65 per MWh, which even when adding the network charges from the grid still presents a completely different equation.
+And, as grid power prices have soared, the price of commercial solar has fallen to as low as AUD$65 per MWh.
+Even when adding the network charges from the grid commercial solar still presents a completely different equation.